Jelmerro/vimrc/README.md

 - Use commands such as :Files or :Rg to fuzzy search code, text or file names

+### One Dark

+- Theme for code, FZF sub-windows, the statusline, the tabs and even terminals

+### Suda

+- Allows you to save files that are owned by root
+- Opens a copy and asks for sudo user password confirmation on write

 ### TComment

 In normal or visual mode, these keybindings can be used: